-Can I save a path in the profiler?We don't have accounts for saving paths, but in the web and test versions you can hit the button labelled Checkpoint and, in your browser's address bar, you'll get the full URL you'll need to return to the profiler with the current path.
+Can I save a path in the profiler?We don't have accounts for saving paths, but you can hit the button labelled Checkpoint and, in your browser's address bar, you'll get the full URL you'll need to return to the profiler with the current path.
 So, when you have the path you want, hit Checkpoint and bookmark the page.

 You can also save the URL of the image.
 In Firefox, for example, right click on the image, select copy image location and paste it into a document.
 (Using the API description in the technical faq you can even edit it.)

 ACKNOWLEDGMENTSData courtesy of the U.S. Geological Survey, NASA, Geonames.org, and the U.S. Naval Observatory.
 Colocation graciously provided by Midcoast Internet Solutions.
 None of those organizations endorse this site.

 How do I contact you?